ossf/tac/process/project-lifecycle-documents/guac_sandbox.md

-## Application for adopting GUAC at the sandbox stage
+## Application for adopting GUAC at the incubating stage

 ### List of project maintainers
 The project must have a minimum of three maintainers with a minimum of two different organizational affiliations.